IoT Edge Developer Webcast

 Introduction

-In this session we will address the situation where different devices may send temperature data in different units (Fahrenheit/ Celsius).
+In this session, we will address the situation in which different devices may send temperature data in different units (Fahrenheit/ Celsius).

 Pre-requisites

-Completed Session 6 system or have the .zip file of the system accessible.
+Completed Session 6 system or have the .zip system file accessible.

 Additional Info